31 October 2023 Jabalia refugee camp airstrike: Potential war crime

 The IDF said the operation targeted and killed a Hamas commander, Ibrahim Biari, who they said led the 7 October attack on Israel.
 Hamas denied the presence of any commander and said Israel was using these claims as an excuse for killing civilians.

 The IDF statement did not state any possibility of a mistake happening (e.g. target misidentification, pilot error, weapons malfunction).
 Nor did the IDF indicate that the civilian casualties that occurred were greater than what they had expected.
-Hence observers concluded that the airstrike was "executed as planned."
+According to Mark Lattimer, executive director of Ceasefire Centre for Civilian Rights, the airstrike was "apparently executed as planned."
 US State Department advisor, Larry Lewis, said the strike showed Israel's tolerance for civilian casualties was significantly higher than what the United States would accept.

 On 2 November, the United Nations human rights office stated that the civilian death toll and scale of destruction meant the attack could constitute a war crime.

 Marc Schack, professor of international law at University of Copenhagen, compared the airstrike to the war crimes trial of Stanislav Galić.
 In that case, there was an incident when Galic ordered shelling of a soccer match because there were many soldiers present at the match (10 were killed and 100 injured in that attack).
 The trial chamber ruled that, had Galic been aware of the fact that 200 civilians were present at the soccer match, the attack would have been unlawful.